Omaio

 ★★★★★★

-Development of the garden began in 2006 when Liz Morrow moved to settle permanently in what was the family holiday home, a log cabin nestled into a stand of native bush on the water’s edge.
-Islands - Kawau, Goat, Rabbit and The Bee Hive in Kawau Bay - are viewed from the garden.
-NZ native bush surrounds the cabin and garden, the feature tree, a puriri, is thought to be between 800 & 1,000 years old.
-While the planting is predominantly native, there is a fusion of other carefully selected plants that suit the location and setting.
-The garden is laid out in curving, flowing shapes reflecting the waves and coastal shapes beyond.
+OMAIO a maori name meaning "place of peace, quiet and tranquility", is my coastal property of 18 acres (7.28 hectares) on the Takatu peninsula, one hour's drive north of Auckland and 10 minutes from Matakana.
+Islands, Kawau, Goat, Rabbit and The Bee Hive in Kawau Bay, are viewed from the log cabin.
+The cabin nestles in a NZ native bush setting with the largest of the feature trees being a Puriri estimated to be between 1,200 – 1,500 years old.
+While the planting is predominantly native, there is a fusion of other carefully selected plants which suit the location and setting.
+Existing elements determined the layout and planting style.
+The garden surrounding the cabin is laid out in curving, flowing shapes reflecting the waves and coastal shapes beyond.

-The crushed shell path "Jane's Lane", leads to the raised koru-shaped vegetable garden and small orchard which is situated in a sheltered bush clearing.
-The koru garden, although small, provides an ample supply of vegetables throughout the year.
-The path from this area, lined with arthropodium, cream clivias and hostas, leads through bush and a mature stand of kauri, rimu, totara and pohutakawa, to "Johny's Deck" a viewing platform on the water's edge.
+The crushed shell path "Jane's Lane", takes you to the raised koru shaped vegetable garden and small orchard which is situated in a sheltered bush clearing.
+The koro garden, although small, provides an ample supply of vegetables and herbs throughout the year.
+The path from this area, lined with arthropodium, cream clivias, hydrangeas, liriope and bergenia, leads through bush and a mature stand of Kauri, Rimu, Totara, Kowhai and Pohutakawa, to "Johny's Deck" a viewing platform on the water's edge.

 Facilities and Amenities